alfieqashwa/qozycue/note.md

 ✅ Create small WhatsApp icon if the table is active, so the potential customer knows he/she can also the booking table table althought it's in active
 ✅ CreatedBy should not from the session user
-❌ Transfer table to the table where has waiting list should be restricted because it will create potential collision schedule
+❌ Transfer table to the table where has waiting list should be restricted because it will create potential collision schedule ❌ Style the isBooking Order on Transactions Tab Orders

 ## Backlog (Future Plan)